 Table 1 also shows the historical long-term gains of whole life insurance.
 Though the performance of this asset class has been lower than owning bonds directly from 1984-2013, bond holders have experienced an appreciation in their bond investments as interest rates have decreased during this period.
 If and when interest rates do rise, those investing directly in bonds can expect to experience losses in their portfolios instead.
 These gains and losses are a result of what is know as an inverse correlation between interest rates and bond prices.

-The commissions paid to agents who sell cash value life insurance do reduce the equity in the policy.
-However, cash value life insurance has performed in line with the yield of a diversified bond portfolio yield while also providing the benefits only a life insurance policy can.
+The commissions paid to agents who sell cash value life insurance do reduce the equity in the policy for several years.
+However, cash value life insurance has performed in line with the yield of a diversified bond portfolio yield while also providing the benefits only a life insurance policy can over the long term.

 Cash value life insurance is the only asset class that did not lose money due to investment losses in Table 1.
 As a matter of fact, cash value life insurance is the only asset class other than holding cash directly that is contractually guaranteed not to have a loss of principle because of investment losses.
 Each policy has a minimum guaranteed rate of return.